Design and Development

 In the end, we ended up with a fully optimized website that presents no extraneous information and intuitively guides the user whether their interaction is as simple as looking up information or they are logging into their account to continue working through a multi-step registration application.
 We provided TLP with completely intuitive and custom multistep forms and set up condition based contact segmentation to allow for greater managing of clients in the backend and more effective communication with email marketing campaigns.

-Key criteria for using Kentico EMS
+Key criteria for choosing Kentico

 The Learning Partnership was originally sold on Kentico because it was a scalable easy to use CMS that they could add their microsites to and administer everything in the backend.
 As the project evolved they realized that there was much more potential built right into the CMS.
 They abandoned their existing CRM in favour of the EMS features and are looking forward to expanding on the features that they are currently using.